 When providing liquidity to a pair, you must be aware of the risk of “impermanent loss”.

 What is Impermanent Loss?

-Impermanent loss occurs when the automated market maker pair buys or sells one of the two assets in response to market price shifts.
-If one asset significantly changes value in relation to the other asset, then impermanent loss becomes a factor.
+Impermanent loss occurs when the AMM pair buys or sells one of the two assets in response to market price shifts.
+If one asset significantly changes the value in relation to the other asset, then impermanent loss becomes a factor.
 You can use this impermanent loss calculator.

 When a new token or network launches, they will often provide liquidity mining incentives during the first few weeks after launch.

 You can think of liquidity mining as a form of supporting early-stage startups by providing capital and earning shares of those startups as a thank you.

 In the place of conventional “startups”, we have decentralized networks generally governed by Decentralized Autonomous Organizations or “DAO’s”.
 In many cases, the token itself allows its holder to participate in a programmatic voting system that governs the direction of the protocol.